Veil-of-Aether/concept-art/CODE_OF_CONDUCT.md

-# 🧾 Code of Conduct
+# Code of Conduct

 Welcome to *The Veil of Aether*!
-Whether you’re slinging code, crafting characters, drawing ancient beasts, or chronicling the history of the world—this is a space where creativity thrives through mutual respect and collaboration.
+This is a space where creativity thrives through mutual respect and collaboration.

-We want everyone, from seasoned adventurers to first-time contributors, to feel safe and valued here.
+We want everyone, from seasoned programmers to first-time contributors, to feel safe and valued here.
 To that end, this Code of Conduct outlines our expectations for behavior and our process for addressing issues.

 ---

-## 📜 Our Pledge
+## Our Pledge

 We, as maintainers and community members, pledge to make participation in *The Veil of Aether* a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, gender identity and expression, level of experience, education, nationality, personal appearance, race, religion, sexual identity and orientation, or preferred keyboard layout.